 - 1. Enter the office complex only for official business related to attendance, arrival, departure, communication, or discipline. - 2.
-Have an appropriately signed agenda book to enter the office complex during the school day. - 3.
+Students should not gather in the office. - 3.
 Show respect for other people and property at all times. - 4.
 Speak in conversational tones.
 (No loud talking or yelling) - 5.
-Obey the requests of administrators, teachers, and staff when in the office.
-6. - Maintain an atmosphere of order and professionalism.
+Obey the requests of administrators, teachers, and staff when in the office. - 6.
+Maintain an atmosphere of order and professionalism.